Squish Qt tips & tricks: Working with objects without unique properties

 What are Qt applications?

-Qt apps are developed using the Qt application framework.
+Qt apps are developed using the Qt framework.
 Qt is a cross-platform, C++-based framework that provides a wide range of tools and libraries for developing GUIs (graphical user interfaces) and other software components for desktop, mobile and web applications.

 The biggest advantage of Qt apps is that they can run on multiple operating systems, including Windows, macOS, Linux, Android, iOS, etc. With Qt apps, developers can write code once and deploy it on various platforms with no need to deal with significant code modifications.